EO-DataHub/eodh-fe/docs/architecture.md

 #### What is it?

 A UI library is a collection of related presentational components.
-UI is a may be treated as independent component which a part of the page (it may have its own logic related to BE communication).
+UI is an independent component which can be a part of the page (it may have its own logic related to BE communication).

 #### Naming Convention